Lawrence Chaney: Personal life

 Chaney grew up in both Helensburgh in Scotland and Newbury in England.
 Chaney currently resides within the Gorbals area of Glasgow, Scotland.
 They have expressed their support for Scottish independence.

-Chaney struggles with their gender identity.
-In an article for the i, Chaney wrote: "I still don’t know if I am male, female, or somewhere in between.
-I think the best way to describe my gender is fluid, but this isn’t finite.
+Regarding their gender identity, Chaney stated in an article for the i: "I still don't know if I am male, female, or somewhere in between.
+I think the best way to describe my gender is fluid, but this isn't finite.
 I see myself as ever evolving and always discovering more about myself."
-Chaney uses they/them as pronouns.

-In June 2021, during the COVID-19 pandemic, Chaney revealed that they had tested positive for COVID-19.